-The stratification of the water column (defined as the density difference between 0 and 50 m divided by 50) was computed from temperature and salinity data collected at Station 27.
-The annual stratification was generally below normal in the early 1990s, increased to above normal from 1997-2001, varied about the mean from 2002-2005 and increased to 1.36 SD above normal in 2006.
+The stratification index, defined as the density gradient between 0 and 50 m, i.e. $\Delta p/\Delta z$ was computed from temperature and salinity data collected at Station 27.
+The annual average stratification index was generally below normal in the early 1990s, increased to above normal from 1997-2001, varied about the mean from 2002 to 2005 increased to 1.4 SD above normal in 2006 and continued slightly above normal in 2007.
 The spring values show similar patterns, however they were significantly below normal in 2002 and 2003.
-Before 1997 (except 1995)

-stratification was mostly below normal.
-The time of the spring onset of stratification and of maximum amplitude are highly variable; the initial onset was slightly later than normal from 2000-2006, although were not significant during the past 2-years.
-The mixed layer depth (MLD), estimated as the depth of maximum density gradient, is also highly variable on the inner NL Shelf.
-During 2004 the MLD was significantly (>2 SD) deeper than normal but shoaled to near normal depths during 2005 and deepened again in 2006.
-Spring values were slightly shallower than normal in 2005 and 2006 (Table 3).
+Both the time of the spring onset of stratification and of its maximum amplitude were slightly later than normal from 2000 to 2006 but earlier than normal in 2007.
+The mixed layer depth (MLD), estimated as the depth of maximum density gradient is highly variable on the inner NL Shelf.
+During 2004 the annual averaged MLD was significantly (>2 SD) deeper than normal but shoaled to near normal depths during 2005 and deepened again in 2006 and 2007.
+Spring values were slightly shallower than normal in 2005 and 2006 but also deeper than normal in 2007 (Table 3).